 9. In the case of a natural gas moratorium, HG&E cannot accommodate conversions to firm natural gas from alternate fuel sources.
 Industrial customers may apply for the Interruptible Service rate.
 For gas related projects, any gas service work determined to be required by HG&E must be performed by customer before assistance is received.

-10. Program benefits do not apply to new home or building construction.
-(Note: PV and electric vehicle charging station infrastructure exempt from new construction exclusion).
+10. Program benefits do not apply to new home or building construction, including gut-rehabs.
+(Note: PV, electric vehicle charging station infrastructure, air source heat pumps and electric hot water heaters exempt from exclusion).

 11. HG&E reserves the right to change, suspend, or modify the terms of this program at any time.